 And the dessert section.
 I wish these were put in another room so that they are only discovered after they enjoyed the really tasty stuff.
 But since we are on vacation, I let them go nuts.

 Shoofy Pie – have you heard of this?
 This is one of the most traditional pies in the area and it is so delicious.
-Basically, it’s pie with a molasses and raisin filling.
-And when you add the whip cream and ice cream to the mix, you are in for a whole lot of trouble.
+Basically, it’s a pie with molasses and raisin filling.
+And when you add the whipped cream and ice cream to the mix, you are in for a whole lot of trouble.

 And why is it called Hershey Farm Restaurant?
 Cause they have a cute little farm with animals for the kids to enjoy touching and feeding.

 What to do at the Strasburg Rail Road Attraction